Signature asymptotics, empirical processes, and optimal transport: The Hambly-Lyons limit and Wasserstein distances

-\begin{remark}[Origin of assumption \eqref{eq:cond_proba_distrib_func_bgu}] Condition \eqref{eq:cond_proba_distrib_func_bgu} has been a recurrent assumption in several asymptotic results involving quantile processes and ultimately goes back to Csorgo and Revesz \cite{csorgo1978strong}.
-To better understand its connection with the B-G-U theorem \ref{thm:bgu}, recall the following identity
+\begin{remark}[Origin of assumption \cref{eq:cond_proba_distrib_func_bgu}] Condition \cref{eq:cond_proba_distrib_func_bgu} has been a recurrent assumption in several asymptotic results involving quantile processes and ultimately goes back to Csorgo and Revesz \cite{csorgo1978strong}.
+To better understand its connection with the B-G-U \cref{thm:bgu}, recall the following identity

 with $\xi_n(s):=\sqrt{n}\left(F^{-1}_n(s) - F^{-1}(s)\right)$ denoting the quantile process.
-For a slightly more general object, the so-called normed sample quantile process $\rho_n$, it can be shown that requiring condition \eqref{eq:cond_proba_distrib_func_bgu} allows one to asymptotically control $\rho_n$.
-More details can be found in \cite{csorgHo1983quantile}. \end{remark}
+It is shown in \cite{del2005asymptotics} that $\xi_n$ converges weakly in $L^2(0,1)$ to $B_{0,t}/I(t)$.
+For a slightly more general object, the so-called normed sample quantile process $\rho_n$, it can be shown that requiring condition \cref{eq:cond_proba_distrib_func_bgu} allows one to asymptotically control $\rho_n$.
+More details can be found in \cite{csorgHo1983quantile}. \end{remark} The following corollary will form a key component of our generalisation of the Hambly-Lyons result. \begin{corollary} Let $\mu$ be a measure supported on $(a,b)\subset\mathbb{R}$ which satisfies the assumptions of \cref{thm:bgu}, then

+weakly in $\mathbb{R}$ as $n\to\infty$, where $\mu_n^1$ and $\mu_n^2$ are independent copies of empirical measures from $\mu$. \end{corollary} \begin{proof} Let $\xi_n^1$ and $\xi_n^1$ denote the quantile processes of $\mu_n^1$ and $\mu_n^2$ defined in \cref{rem:quantile_L2}.
+Since $L^2(0,1)$ is separable, \cite[Theorem 2.8]{billingsley} implies that $\xi_n^1-\xi_n^2$ converges weakly in $L^2(0,1)$ to $(B^1_{0,t}-B^2_{0,t})/I(t)$, for independent Brownian bridges $B^1$ and $B^2$.
+Since the difference of independent Brownian bridges is itself a Brownian bridge with twice the variance, we can apply the Continuous Mapping Theorem and \cref{rem:quantile_L2} to conclude that